rajivpant/ragbot/CONFIGURE.md

 To personalize RagBot.AI and make it reflect your own user preferences, you can follow the steps below:

+**Where to Store Your RagBot.AI Data**

+RagBot.AI uses a folder to store your custom instructions, datasets, and prompts.
+This data may be sensitive, so it's important to store it securely.
+The default location is:

+* **macOS/Linux:** `~/ragbot-data`
+* **Windows:**  `%USERPROFILE%\ragbot-data`

+**Important Notes**

+* **Version Control:** If you plan to use version control (such as Git) on your `ragbot-data` folder, it's **strongly recommended** that you do not place it within a location that is synced by iCloud, Dropbox, OneDrive, or similar services.
+Syncing can interfere with version control features.

+* **Cloud Backups (Optional):** If you'd like cloud-based backups of your data and are not using version control, you may choose to place the `ragbot-data` folder within a cloud-synced location.

 1. Set up your personalized custom instuctions for rbot.